baklazaner/botpress-messenger/README.md

 Profiles are automatically lookedup using Facebook Graph API.
 The profile of the user can be found in the incoming middleware events: `event.user`

-The following properties are available: first_name, last_name, locale, gender, timezone
+The following properties are available: first_name, last_name, locale, gender, timezone.

 #### Save users in Database